atimpone/aws-foundation-journey/README.md

 ---
 **Review Note: Current Focus - Guide 1: Establish Initial Foundation and Development Environemnts**

 The first guide is currently in the final draft stages and being reviewed before our attention will shift toward addressing guidance for the most common and highest priority fast follow-on capabilities.
 After addressing the highest priority fast follow-on capabilities, we'll move on to the third guide, preparing for and building out the initial test and production environments.
-In the meantime, if you have comments and suggestions on any of the guides, regardless of their state of completion, see [CONTRIBUTING](CONTRIBUTING.md).
+In the meantime, if you have comments and suggestions on any of the guides, regardless of their state of completion, see [How to Contribute](CONTRIBUTING.md).

 ---